 - Bay leaf

-- 3 Tbsp. tomato paste
+- 1 1/2 Tablespoons tomato paste

 - Optional: 1-2 drops of Liquid Smoke

-- Optional: 2 Tbsp. cornstarch (or arrowroot starch) mixed with 2 Tbsp. water, to thicken
+- Optional: 2 Tbsp. cornstarch, or arrowroot starch mixed with 2 Tbsp. water, to thicken

 - Using an immersion blender or a potato masher, lightly blend or mash the soup just a bit (you want to have whole beans left).
 If you'd like your soup a little thicker, add the cornstarch/water mixture to soup and cook over medium heat, stirring until soup thickens.
 Taste and adjust seasoning as necessary (add more salt/pepper/tomato paste, to taste).